neuvector/docs/user/pages/05.policy/13.usingcrd/docs.md

     - path: process path (optional)
 + File - a list of file access rules; these apply only to the defined target container group
     - app: list of apps
     - behavior: block_access / monitor_change  #This blocks access to the defined filter below.
-If monitor_change is chosen, then a security-event will be generated from the Neuvector’s webconsole Notifications > Security events page.
+If monitor_change is chosen, then a security-event will be generated from the NeuVector’s webconsole Notifications > Security events page.
     - filter:  path/filename
     - recursive: true/false

 ###RBAC Support with CRDs
-Utilizing Kubernetes existing RBAC model, Neuvector extends the CRD (Custom Resource Definition) to support RBAC by utilizing Kubernetes’s Rolebinding in association with the configured Namespace in the Neuvector  configured CRD rules when using the NvSecurityRule resource-type.
-This configured Namespace is then used to enforce the configured Target, which must be reside in this namespace configured in the Neuvector security policy.
+Utilizing Kubernetes existing RBAC model, NeuVector extends the CRD (Custom Resource Definition) to support RBAC by utilizing Kubernetes’s Rolebinding in association with the configured Namespace in the NeuVector  configured CRD rules when using the NvSecurityRule resource-type.
+This configured Namespace is then used to enforce the configured Target, which must be reside in this namespace configured in the NeuVector security policy.
 When rolebinding a defined clusterrole, this can be used to bind to a Kubernetes User or Group.
-The two clusterrole resources types that Neuvector supports are NvSecurityRule and NvClusterSecurityRule.
+The two clusterrole resources types that NeuVector supports are NvSecurityRule and NvClusterSecurityRule.

 <strong>Rolebinding & Clusterolebinding with 2 Users in different Namespaces to a Clusterrole
 (NvSecurityRules & NvClusterSecurityRules resources)</strong>